samson84/magical-unique-number/design.md

   - [x] 404: if the <id> does not exists
   - [x] 409: Conflict, if the round has already finished
 - `HTTP POST /rounds/<id>/vote`: add a new vote to an active round
-  - returns: empty
+  - [x] returns: empty
-  - 200: OK
+  - [x] 200: OK
+  - [x] 400: if the json is malformed
+  - [x] 409: if the vote is negative or too large
-  - 409: if the round has already finished
+  - [x] 409: if the round has already finished
-  - 409: if the user already voted
+  - [x] 409: if the user already voted
-  - 404: if the round does not exists
+  - [x] 404: if the round does not exists
 - `HTTP GET /rounds/<id>`: get the one round document
   - [x] returns: a round document
   - [x] 200: OK